MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 <!-- =============================================== -->
 ## Step 6.
-Generate source code for selected host API items
+Generate source code for selected host APIs

 Next, configure the wv2winrt tool (the WebView2 WinRT JS Projection tool), to incorporate the WinRT classes that you want to use.
-This generates source files that will then be compiled, rather than adding a `#` include of entire header files.
-Generating code for these API items enables your web-side JavaScript code to call these API items.
+This generates source files that will then be compiled.
+Generating code for these APIs enables your web-side JavaScript code to call these APIs.

-In the example steps below, we'll specify two `Windows` namespaces, and the wv2winrt tool will generate source code for only those namespaces:
+In the example steps below, we'll specify two `Windows` namespaces, and the wv2winrt tool will generate source code for only APIs under those namespaces:
 *  `Windows.System.UserProfile` <!-- why add Windows.System.UserProfile? -->
 *  `Windows.Globalization.Language`

-Later, when the sample app is running, you'll call these API items from the DevTools Console, to demonstrate that these specified host-side API items can be called from web-side code.
+Later, when the sample app is running, you'll call these APIs from the DevTools Console, to demonstrate that these specified host-side APIs can be called from web-side code.

 In this walkthrough, specify two `Windows` namespaces, as follows: